-The Clackamas/Clark/Multnomah/Washington County Cooperative Weed Management Area (4-County CWMA) is a partnership of organizations, agencies and non-profits dedicated to combating invasive weeds across the region.
-Member organizations have committed to these efforts for a variety of reasons: supporting agricultural production, protecting human health, and preserving air, water and soil quality.
+The Clackamas, Clark, Multnomah, and Washington County Cooperative Weed Management Area (4-County CWMA) is a partnership of agencies and organizations dedicated to managing invasive weeds across the Portland metropolitan region.
+These management efforts help support local agricultural production, protect human health, and preserve our communities’ land and water.